firassaada/Linux_Commands_Shell_and_Scripting_Essentials/Linuxtutorialcourse.md

  * cp -i  : Check if a file/directory could be overwritten
  * cp -r  : Copying a directory
  * curl   : it is a command-line tool and library for making HTTP requests.
 It stands for "Client for URLs" or "cURL."
+ * cut    : It extracts portions of text from a file.
+ * cut -c : To extract contents by a list of characters
+ * cut -f : The -f or field flag cuts text based off of fields, by default it uses TABs as delimiters
+ * cut -f -d : U specify delimeters (ex -d ';')
  * echo
  * file   : Show the type of the file
  * find   : Search file/directory in a directory (find 'name of dir' -name 'name of file/dir')
+ * join   : It allows you to join multiple files together in one file  by a common field
+ * head   : the head command will show you the first 10 lines in a file.
+ * head -n : it specifies the nbr of lines to show
  * history: shows all command u typedfilefile bana from the start
  * less   : Shows you large files
  * ls